NikKowPHP/social-brain/chapters/chapter-10.md

 This is the engine.
 You are now ready to build the Ensemble Toolkit.
 ---
+#### **Maria's Log: The Frustration of Incremental Progress**
+That night, Maria vented to her partner, Alex.
+"I feel like I'm failing," she said, pacing the kitchen.
+"I used all the tools.
+I did the breathing, the empathy thing, the vulnerability... and for what?
+They still hate each other.
+It's not a team, it's a temporary ceasefire.
+This whole 'conductor' thing feels like I'm just getting them to be professionally polite while the building burns down."

+Alex listened, then said, "A month ago, would they have even agreed to a ceasefire?"

+The question stopped her.
+A month ago, Jane would have shut down the conversation completely.
+Mark would have escalated it to Maria's boss.
+A tense agreement to look at a proposal was, in context, a huge leap forward.
+It didn't feel like a win, but it wasn't a failure either.
+It was just... progress.
+Slow, messy, incremental progress.
+"Okay," she sighed, the frustration giving way to a grudging acceptance.
+"The data shows that my expectation of a sudden breakthrough was flawed.
+The real win isn't harmony; it's just movement."
+---
 #### **From the Orchestra: Mark's Log**
 That meeting with Maria and Jane was... different.
 Usually, it's just a brick wall.
 This time, she actually got Jane to listen instead of just saying no. I still think this is all a bunch of soft-skill nonsense, but at least we're not dead in the water anymore.
 I'll believe in this 'third option' when I see the approved hardware, but for the first time in a month, it doesn't feel impossible.
 ---